seymores/Fire-Status/README.md

 License
 -------------------------

-All program source code are put under Apache 2.0 except graphic and images files which are allowed for non-commercial use only.
+All program source code are put under Apache 2.0 except graphic and image files which are allowed for non-commercial use only.